bhowell2/aws-s3-sns-sync/README.md

 directory is updated.

-If the user does not need to add any [configuration](#configuration) outside of what is available by the CLI then they can use the docker image: `bhowell2/aws-s3-sns-sync`.
-See [hub](https://hub.docker.com/r/bhowell2/aws-s3-sns-sync) for versions.
+If the user does not need to add any [configuration](#configuration) outside of what is available by the CLI then they can use the docker image: `bhowell2/aws-s3-sns-sync:v0.1.0`.

 In the case that the user wants to provide custom options (such as `keyTransformers`) not available to the CLI they can use the NPM package to run it programmatically: `npm install aws-s3-sns-sync`.